Monaco’s Citizenship by Investment Visas

 How to Become a Monaco Citizen through Investment

 To become a Monaco permanent resident (and ultimately a citizen), the foreign national must meet multiple requirements.
 First, the foreign national must invest a minimum of 1,000,000 euros – 500,000 euros of which must be deposited and kept in a Monaco bank.
 The other 500,000 euros must be put towards the purchase of a deed of property worth that amount.
-Additionally, the foreign national must also prove to the Monaco government that the national has sufficient bank funds to provide for the national’s residence in the country (verified by references from the national’s bank) and that the national has the means to procure adequate accommodations in the country.
+Additionally, the foreign national must also prove to the Monaco government that the national has sufficient bank funds to provide for the national’s residence in the country (verified by references from the nation’s bank) and that the national has the means to procure adequate accommodations in the country.

 Finally, the prospective investor must possess a clean criminal record.
 After the investor provides this evidence to the Monaco government, an immigration official will conduct a personal interview with the investor.

 Upon approval at the interview, the investor and family are given permanent resident status.
 As permanent residents, they are eligible to live, work, and travel in Monaco and in ten years they may apply for citizenship (through a process called naturalisation) as long as the family spent at least 6 months of every year physically residing in Monaco.
-Additionally, as a resident the investor may establish his/her own commercial enterprise in any of Monaco’s economic sectors.
+Additionally, as a resident, the investor may establish his/her own commercial enterprise in any of Monaco’s economic sectors.
 Some of the country’s most successful industries include ship management, private banking, financial services, and asset management.

 The Naturalization Process